ChrisW-priv/PersonalVault/notes/Types of keys in Data Bases.md

 Primary key that is built by multiple attributes

-## Inteligent key
+## Intelligent key

 Type of Natural key

 Is a combination of multiple parts each conveying some meaning

-Risk of using the inteligent key is that people might be tempted to use those properties to extract data from those which is not what designer intended.
+Risk of using the intelligent key is that people might be tempted to use those properties to extract data from those which is not what designer intended.
 What if a format changes?

 Situation when This type of key is ok is when the key is stable ie. will never change.